SoftwareAteliers/asp-net-core-vue-starter/README.md

 ## Run the application

-You have two choices when it comes to how you prefer to run the app.
+You have three choices when it comes to how you prefer to run the app.
 You can either use the command line or the build-in run command.

 ### 1. Using the command line